maklorgw2/gw2clipboard/README.md

 ## Building the code
 ### Requirements for building application
 * Visual Studio 2019
-* Optional: Bundling and Minifier plug-in
+* Optional: Bundling and Minifier plug-in (for release css)
 * Optional: Visual Studio Code
 * NodeJS 10.x or higher